CreativeMetalCat/Platformer/README.md

-# Arena: Last Stand
-Repo for unreal engine project codenamed platformer or otherwise known as Arena:Last Stand

 Arena: Last Stand is small arcade shooter about fighting wave of enemies,

-Features:
+Maps:

+1. Slums

+Docks abandonded by the goverment before first revolution and turned into houses by homeless people.
+Noone lives here since this city got turned into gigantic prison.
+After all, why would you?

+2. Construction Site

+Unfinished Construction Site which was one of the first places that become an arena for shooting

+3. Forest

+Once a peaceful forest now a battlefield, built by convicts

+4. Rooftops

+Run and fight on top of residential block of city-prison

-1. Different gamemodes
+Different gamemodes

 - Pay to kill - Core gamemode.
 Each kill gives you more money which you spend on ammo, health, armor and better weapons.
 Just remember that longer you play harder it gets!